-Colgate University houses approximately 2,400 students in varied accommodations, including residence halls, community-centered houses, apartment- and townhouse-style complexes, and Greek theme houses.
-Services and programs intended to enhance the quality of life and the safety and security of our students are a major priority of the Campus Safety Department.
-Safety and security policies and procedures, especially regarding locking individual residence rooms and related precautions, are discussed with residents in crime prevention seminars, in routine meetings conducted by the Residential Life staff, and in printed materials which are distributed by the staff.
-Residence halls are locked 24 hours a day with approximately 84 percent controlled by card access.
+Colgate University houses approximately 2,600 students in varied accommodations, including residence halls, community-centered houses, apartment- and townhouse-style complexes, and Greek theme houses.
+Services and programs intended to enhance the quality of life and the safety and security of our students are a major priority of the Office of Residential Life and the Campus Safety Department.
+Safety and security policies and procedures, especially regarding locking individual residence rooms and related precautions, are discussed with residents in crime prevention seminars, in routine meetings conducted by the residential life staff, and in printed materials, which are distributed by the staff.
+Residence halls are locked 24 hours a day with approximately 85 percent controlled by card access.

-Security of residential facilities is a very important issue and it requires the efforts of not only the Campus Safety Department who patrol university-owned, on-campus student housing, but also the partnership of students and staff.
+Security of residential facilities is a very important issue and it requires the efforts of not only the Campus Safety Department, which patrols University-owned and leased on-campus student housing, but also the partnership of students and staff.
 Students can do their part by closing and locking their doors when leaving their rooms and by not propping open doors and not letting those they don't know into the facilities.